About Us

 Chair of Trustees

-Laura is the Vice Chair of Frome Birth Talk.
+Laura is the Chair of Trustees at Frome Birth Talk.
 After growing up near Frome and spending a decade in London, she returned to the area and now lives with her wife, their son, and a lively springer spaniel.

 With over ten years in director-level roles, Laura is currently the Commercial Director at St John’s Foundation in Bath, overseeing their commercial strategy across the BaNES region.
 She also leads the charity’s trading company, managing its business operations.